As a Lindt & Sprüngli group company, we at Ghirardelli comply with the group's sustainability standards.

 We do not participate in any corrupt or anti-competitive behaviour.

-Sustainably Sourced Hazelnuts
+Responsibly Sourced Hazelnuts

 RSPO-Certified Palm Oil